Bar-tailed godwit: Migration behaviour

 Although the immediate destinations and flight lengths of this species is unclear, potential destinations include the Yellow Sea, China, and Korea (39°45′N, 124°30′E; 9,600 km) from the Gulf of Carpentaria, Australia (17°38′S, 140°06′E; 3,800 km).
-Waders are known to use mostly fat to fuel their long flights that sometimes undertake 10,000 km to 29,000 km and also catabolizing lean tissue from their organs.
+Waders are known to use mostly fat to fuel their long flights that sometimes undertake 10,000 km to 29,000 km and also catabolising lean tissue from their organs.
 The sexual dimorphism is also thought to contribute to them having different fuel deposition.
 The typical shorebird fat loads are 35%-40% of their body mass.
 Juvenile males migrating from South Alaska have the highest fat load, but we cannot conclude that for all godwits migrating from the same breeding ground since juveniles are still growing and have smaller body sizes than adults.
 The female godwits are found to be the heaviest due to their body size being larger than males, and the fat content was also found to be high, from 197-280g.

 In the size comparison of the subspecies with L. l. taymyrensis which is comparatively smaller than subspecies L. l. baueri.
 The latter is known to deposit 75-85g more fat for their size.
 In general, larger godwits have greater flight costs, which accounts for the difference in travel expenses.
 The smaller subspecies with would exhibit lower travel cost with and without wind assistance.
 The subspecies L. l. baueri is predicted with travel distance further than L. l. taymyrensis ranged from 8,200 to 8,600 km with wind assistance, and 6,000 to 6,300 km with no wind assistance.
 Those flight lengths are sufficient to allow the individuals from northern New Zealand potentially to Japan or South Korea.
 New Zealand godwits would need to have wind assistance comparable to L. l. taymyrensis, the European birds, or the European bird would need to retain significant amounts of fat after migration in order for the greater flight ranges to be feasible.
 This species is able to "ride" high-pressure systems over the Tasman Sea during the first part of their migration from New Zealand, and so they are most likely to receive wind assistance to Australia.